m4ch374/gigconnect/README.md

 projects.

-The following installation instructions assume a Debian-based Linux environment with access to sudo permissions.
+The following installation instructions assume a Debian-based Linux environment with access to the internet and sudo permissions.
 Run all commands from the root of the project folder (i.e. inside the `capstone-project-3900f11acockatoos-main` folder).

 ## How to Setup the Project